Jan 20, 2021

 What you can do next

-If you’d like to understand more about hearing protection for concerts or if you’re concerned you’ve already damaged your hearing listening to your music too loudly through headphones, book an appointment with us today.
+If you’d like to understand more about hearing protection or if you’re concerned you’ve already damaged your hearing listening to your music too loudly through headphones, book an appointment with us today.
 We can offer a free hearing test and plenty of advice on keeping your hearing safe.

 Call us on 0800 52 00 546, book a FREE Full Hearing Assessment online.
 As an essential healthcare provider, we are open during lockdown by appointment only.